 Loss of confidentiality is a minimal risk.
 Strategies used to protect student privacy and confidentiality include data encryption and high-end firewall systems.
 Reports resulting from this study will not identify individual students as participants.
-The data shared with the Student Health Center and the CSU will not contain any unique identifiers.
+The data shared with the Student Health Center, Cal State LA community and the CSU will not contain any unique identifiers.
 Reports, publications and presentations based on this research will only use group data.

 Who Do I Contact if I have Questions?

 You may contact the study’s investigators if you have questions or concerns about the survey:

 - Principal Investigator: Monica Jazzabi, MD, Director, Cal State LA Student Health Center: 323.343.3342